apache/openwhisk-debugger/README.md

 You will now be in the `wsdk` REPL.
 Issue `help` to see the list of available commands.

-Note: the first time you launch this, you will experience a small delay, as the debugger pulls in the NodeJS package dependencies supported by OpenWhisk.
-This will allow you to debug actions that require one or more of the NodeJS [packages supported by OpenWhisk](https://dev-console.stage1.ng.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_ref_javascript).
+Note: the first time you launch `wskdb`, you will experience a 60-90 second delay, as the debugger finishes up the installation.
+This includes pulling in the package dependencies supported by OpenWhisk.
+These dependencies will allow you to debug actions that require one or more of the NodeJS [packages supported by OpenWhisk](https://dev-console.stage1.ng.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_ref_javascript).

 ## Invoking an action